helium/HIP/0072-secure-concentrators.md

 the GPLv3.

-The intention of the "two-slot" scheme is to always allow any Secure Concentrator produced by any Manufacture to be updated with the official open-source firmware.
-In the case a Manufacture goes out of business or otherwise unable to provide support for their hardware, owners of Secure Concentrators can always choose to run the open-source firmware.
+The intention of the "two-slot" scheme is to always allow any Secure Concentrator produced by any Manufacturer to be updated with the official open-source firmware.
+In the case a Manufacturer goes out of business or otherwise unable to provide support for their hardware, owners of Secure Concentrators can always choose to run the open-source firmware.